vincentbernat/network-lab/lab-vxlan/README.md

     2 packets transmitted, 2 received, 0% packet loss, time 1001ms
     rtt min/avg/max/mdev = 0.598/0.811/1.024/0.213 ms

+This may seem a bit odd to have two subnets in the same "VLAN".
+However, it's possible to specify a VNI in FDB entries.
+Therefore, you could use two separate VNI sharing the same VXLAN interface.

 ## Unicast and dynamic L2 entries

 The kernel can signal missing L2 entries.
 We can have a controller add